Telangana electric vehicle policy: All you need to know

 -

-The policy pushes for proactive support towards the creation of EV charging infrastructure in the initial phase which will eventually create a commercially viable market for the EV charging business.
+The policy pushes for proactive support toward the creation of EV charging infrastructure in the initial phase which will eventually create a commercially viable market for the EV charging business.

 It called for developing Telangana as a global hub for EV research and innovation.
 Notably, Telangana is only the third Indian state to launch an EV policy after Delhi and Gujarat.